FAQ

 What is a Registered Dietitian (RD) versus a Registered Dietitian Nutritionist (RDN)?

-Can I use an app such as MyNetDiary or MyFitnessPal instead of a Registered Dietitian?
+Can I use a food logging app such as MyNetDiary or MyFitnessPal instead of a Registered Dietitian?

 What is a Registered Dietitian Nutritionist?